stimulsoft/Samples-JS/Using a Report Cache Mode/README.md

-# Exporting a Report to PDF
+# Using a Report Cache Mode

 This example illustrates how you can enable and configure cache settings to resolve lack of memory issues.